 - 6. Design and implement individually-tailored extension and support programmes that accelerate academic progress e.g. we will ensure that our plan meets the needs of our PP pupils and as a result the PPG is spent appropriately. - 7.
 Build in pastoral packages that ensure that all basic needs are met and that all disadvantaged pupils thrive and enjoy good health and mental well-being; pupils with the greatest need will be prioritised. - 8.
-Enrich their educational and life experiences through educational visits that are either fully or partly funded through the PPG. - 10.
-Utilise staff strengths so that planned action has the biggest impact. - 11.
+Enrich their educational and life experiences through educational visits that are either fully or partly funded through the PPG. - 11.
 Rigorously and frequently track their progress. - 12.
 Work in partnership with parents and external agencies to ensure the best outcomes for disadvantaged pupils. - 13.
 Act early to intervene at the point a need is identified. - 14.
 Adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve. - 15.
 Ensure disadvantaged pupils are challenged in the work that they're set.